bluekvirus/Stage.js/implementation/HOWTO.md

 Upgrade/Update
 --------------
-Download and replace `/implementation/js/pm.js` to update the infrastructure;
+Download and replace `/implementation/js/stage.js` to update the infrastructure;
-Use `bower update` to update other monitored libs you need under `/implementation/js/libs/tracked/` if you have included other 3rd-party libraries;
+Use `bower update` to update other monitored libraries you need under `/implementation/js/lib/` if you have included other 3rd-party libraries;

 Appendix